MariamArtenyan/MariamArtenyan/README.md

 I am a Full Stack Developer focused on creating high-performance applications that solve real business problems.

-My expertise spans the entire development lifecycle—from designing intuitive user interfaces to architecting scalable backend systems and APIs.
+My expertise spans the entire development lifecycle from designing intuitive user interfaces to architecting scalable backend systems and APIs.

 ### What I Do